Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Abstract

 \section{Abstract}

-We address the microscopic origin of the universal three-body parameter that fixes the spectrum of few-atom systems in the Efimov regime.
-We identify it with a nonadiabatic deformation of the three-atom system which occurs when three atoms come within the distance of the van der Waals length.
-This deformation explains the universal ratio of the scattering length at the triatomic resonance to the van der Waals length observed in several experiments and confirmed by numerical calculations.
+We address the microscopic origin of the universal three-body parameter that fixes the spectrum of three-atom systems in the Efimov regime.
+We identify it with the van der Waals two-body correlation, which causes the three-atom system to deform when the three atoms come within the distance of the van der Waals length, effectively preventing them from coming closer due to the kinetic-energy cost associated with this three-body deformation.
+This deformation mechanism explains the universal ratio of the scattering length at the triatomic resonance to the van der Waals length observed in several experiments and confirmed by numerical calculations.